 Why Does the Dentist Take Blood Pressure?

-We’ll further elaborate on this below.
+Let’s further elaborate on this…

-Local anaesthetics contain epinephrine
+Local anaesthetics contain epinephrine.

 Dental anxiety and dental phobia

-Discomfort may affect a body’s reaction
+Discomfort may affect a body’s reaction.

-Blood pressure medication & Dental procedures
+Blood pressure medication & dental procedures

 Early Detection of Health Issues